npgrosser/autowired/README.md

 # autowired

 _autowired_ is a Python library that simplifies dependency injection by leveraging type hints.
-It encourages a context-based singleton pattern for managing dependencies between components and provides tools to streamline this pattern's implementation.
+It encourages a simple pattern for managing dependencies between components and provides tools to streamline its implementation.

 ## Installation